Why should my child take music lessons?

 Presently, between a third and half of the boys at the school take lessons on an instrument or sing in our choirs.

 Our emphasis in the Music programme is to enhance our Boys’ sense of belonging and social integration within the ensemble context.
 Our Choirs, Reading Band, String Ensemble, Jazz band, Drumline and Concert Band function as vectors of self-discovery, enrichment and social-musical cohesion.
 For some, discovering their musical talents is a powerful validation of who they are, for others it is simply one of a list of things they are good at.
 Regardless, our ensembles help our boys establish new relationships and connections.
-In so doing we strive to break down barriers and remove isolation with connection and the validation of expression.
+In so doing we dissolve social barriers and create connection through validation and expression.

 Every term sees a number of highly visible musical engagements planned which allow the boys to experience the exhilaration of live performance.
 Our most elaborate performance of the year is called the Arnold Lorie concert.